Lyall/MGSHDFix/README.md

 This is a fix that adds custom resolutions, ultrawide support and much more to the Metal Gear Solid Master Collection.<br />

 ## Games Supported
-- Metal Gear 1/2
+- Metal Gear 1/2 (MSX)
 - Metal Gear Solid 2
 - Metal Gear Solid 3

-## Metal Gear Solid 1 (Unsupported)
+## Metal Gear Solid 1 / Metal Gear 1/2 (NES)
-- For Metal Gear Solid 1, using [MGSM2Fix](https://github.com/nuggslet/MGSM2Fix) is recommended.
+- For Metal Gear Solid 1 and the Vol 1.
+Bonus Content (MG1/2 NES), using [MGSM2Fix](https://github.com/nuggslet/MGSM2Fix) is recommended.

 ## Features
 - Custom resolution/ultrawide support.